MrLeo/vscode-zpm/README.md

 vsce package
 ```

-This is the README for your extension "zpm-tag".
+This is the README for your extension "zpm".
 After writing up a brief description, we recommend including the following sections.

 ## Features